4 Takeaways for the Future of Work from Davos 2023

 "The major challenge that we are facing as a society, in my opinion, is inequality," confessed José María Álvarez-Pallete López, CEO of Telefónica.
 "Because this wave of technology is going to destroy millions of jobs and is going to create millions of jobs.
 But if we don't handle that transition in the right manner, we'll be feeling we are dealing with social unrest."
 The fact is that, while we are all in the same storm, we are not all in the same boat.

 Diversity, inclusion and equity can no longer be a check box exercise in 2023.
 Not just because of the wider issue of social divide, but because it's the sensible way forward for companies seeking to tackle talent scarcity.
-“It’s not only social impact, its an economic impact at the same time.
+“It’s not only social impact, it’s an economic impact at the same time.
 Because you can’t find any candidates.
 And talent scarcity means less growth for your company, let’s be clear," reminded Catoir.

 The world of work is facing a huge up and reskilling emergency that all of us - companies and the public sector - need to address.
 Only by bringing effective, scalable and fast learning to jobs can we ensure that the green transition is a success, that digitisation brings its best and that people find lifelong employability.
 This is crucial for sustainable employment.